-Larson (2009) adds that irresponsible mortgage lending and the trading with mortgage-backed securities were the first signs of the financial problems that directly preceded the crisis.
-According to Tatom (2008), problems had already emerged during the period between 2004 and 2006 when subprime borrowers were provided with a large share of mortgage loans, despite the fact that those borrowers were characterized by very low credit scores, meaning that they would actually have not met the conditions of credits with a normal interest rate.
+Larson adds 2009 that irresponsible mortgage lending and the trading with mortgage-backed securities were the first signs of the financial problems that directly preceded the crisis.
+According to Tatom in 2008, problems had already emerged during the period between 2004 and 2006 when subprime borrowers were provided with a large share of mortgage loans, despite the fact that those borrowers were characterized by very low credit scores, meaning that they would actually have not met the conditions of credits with a normal interest rate.
 It was a natural consequence that due to these easy conditions, borrowing was increasing.
 This phenomenon began in the US; however, it was soon observed in other countries as well.
-It became obvious that credit fuelled housing more than business investments, which, according to economists, was necessary at the time in order to create the housing bubble, which replaced Nasdaq bubble (Krugman, 2002).
-Furthermore, empirical studies conducted in some advanced countries indicate that the extreme increase in credit largely contributed to the severity of the recession (Babecky et al. 2017).
+It became obvious that credit fuelled housing more than business investments, which, according to economists, was necessary at the time in order to create the housing bubble, which replaced Nasdaq bubble.
+Furthermore, empirical studies conducted in some advanced countries indicate that the extreme increase in credit largely contributed to the severity of the recession.

-Crotty and Epstein (2008) state that the main sources of investment banks were taken from advising and bringing IPOS to market.
+Crotty and Epstein state in 2008 that the main sources of investment banks were taken from advising and bringing IPOS to market.
 However, these institutions changed their activities and with the beginning of trading with mortgage-backed securities, they gained large income.
-Investment banks were able create MBSs, and either to sell them, or hold them in their own trading accounts.
+Investment banks were able to create MBSs, and either to sell them, or hold them in their own trading accounts.

 The spread of the hazardous mortgage loans created confusion in the credit market as credits were provided even to those borrowers that could not afford it.
 Thus, the returns of these credits began to decrease causing uncertainty among lenders.

 Krugman, 2002